Concordium/concordium-wallet-proxy/wallet-proxy-service/API.md

 The wallet proxy provides the following endpoints:

-* `GET /v0/health`: get a response specifying if the wallet proxy is up to date
+* TBD

 WIP: Add endpoints as implemented including a section below that describes the endpoint

 ## Errors

-In case a request cannot be processed, the service will respond with the proper HTTP status code.
+In case a request cannot be processed successfully, the service will respond with the proper HTTP status code.
 In addition, the response body will be a JSON object with the error message and a (custom) error code
 ```json
 {